LLNL/LEAP/README.md

 5) **Flexible 3D CT geometry** specification that allows users to specify arbitrary shifts of the source and detector positions, non-uniform angular spacing, and more.
 6) **Flexible 3D CT volume** specification.
 7) **Quantitatively accurate and flexible** analytic reconstruction algorithms, i.e., Filtered Backprojection (**FBP**).
+8) Can avoid costly CPU-to-GPU data transfers by performing operations on data already on a GPU.
-8) Special-case FBP algorithms that are rarely included in other packages, such as helical, truncated projections, offset detector scan, and Attenuated Radon Transform.
+9) Special-case FBP algorithms that are rarely included in other packages, such as helical, truncated projections, offset detector scan, and Attenuated Radon Transform.
-9) Special-case models such as the Attenuated Radon Transform (SPECT and VAM applications) and reconstruction of cylindrically-symmetric objects (flash x-ray applications).
+10) Special-case models such as the Attenuated Radon Transform (SPECT and VAM applications) and reconstruction of cylindrically-symmetric objects (flash x-ray applications).
-10) Iterative reconstruction algorithms: OSEM, OS-SART, ASD-POCS, RWLS, RDLS, ML-TR.
+11) Iterative reconstruction algorithms: OSEM, OS-SART, ASD-POCS, RWLS, RDLS, ML-TR.
-11) Fast multi-GPU 3D densoing methods.
+12) Fast multi-GPU 3D densoing methods.
+13) Pre-processing algorithms.
-12) Easy-to-use, simple API.
+14) Easy-to-use, simple API.
-13) Easy-to-build executable because the only dependency is CUDA.
+15) Easy-to-build executable because the only dependency is CUDA.
 Python API can be run with or without PyTorch (of course the neural network stuff requires PyTorch).
-14) Permissible license.
+16) Permissible license.

 Physics-based modeling and correction algorithms (e.g., beam hardening correction (BHC)) be applied when used with the [XrayPhysics](https://github.com/kylechampley/XrayPhysics) package.